Eastwick College

 August 2019 – Present.

-Upon successful completion of the course, students will be able to: Communicate and write with accuracy and correctness; Emphasize the structural relationship of a sentence so that correct grammar usage and mechanics are applied with reference to the students’ career goals; Demonstrate effective and accurate verbal and written communication skills; Utilize effective research skills ;Illustrate the structure of the English language; Apply critical thinking strategies to communicate appropriately in given situations; Produce practical applications of the various writing formats taught through oral presentation and written assignments.
+Upon successful completion of the course, students will be able to: communicate and write with accuracy and correctness; emphasize the structural relationship of a sentence so that correct grammar usage and mechanics are applied with reference to the students’ career goals; demonstrate effective and accurate verbal and written communication skills; utilize effective research skills; illustrate the structure of the English language; apply critical thinking strategies to communicate appropriately in given situations; and produce practical applications of the various writing formats taught through oral presentation and written assignments.

 Major topics include: fundamental aspects of communication, including theory, perception, verbal and nonverbal communication, and listening.
 These principles are applied to communication with individuals, small groups and the public.